The Ultimate Guide to Planning a Dog Friendly Vacation

 -Comfy dog bed and blanket.
 Use these to make car travel more comfortable and give a familiar sleeping option in new places.

 -Emergency pet first aid kit.
 Keep in the car at all times along with your other emergency supplies.
-We provide some basic first aid/preparedness tips in our blog “Top Five Trail Tips for Hiking With Your Dog” and for a list of what to keep in your dog First Aide kit for a good basic first aid kit for your dog.
+We provide some basic first aid/preparedness tips in our blog “Top Five Trail Tips for Hiking With Your Dog” and for a list of what to keep in your dog First Aid kit for a good basic first aid kit for your dog.
 At an absolute minimum, you’ll want to bring some gauze or vet wrap, rubbing alcohol or hydrogen peroxide for cleaning wounds, benadryl for allergic reactions, a device for removing ticks, and an emergency muzzle.

 -Safety restraint for the car: you’ll want either a crash tested harness or a crate for the car.
 See the section on Car Safety below for more on this.